'Trigr' Warning: Bloomberg To Show Ads Depending on Stock Market Pops -- And Drops

 Most Popular

-The publishing tycoon said Monday at the NewFronts that it's got a new offering, dubbed Trigr, that allows marketers to serve a custom tailored creative or branded content after specific market conditions are met.
+The publishing tycoon plans to use its NewFronts presentation on Monday to promote a new offering, dubbed Trigr, that allows marketers to serve a custom tailored creative or branded content after specific market conditions are met.

 Take for example the French election.